rxhl/rgql/GraphQL.md

   }
 }

 a.
-Parent - Result of the previous resolver execution level.
+Parent - Result of the previous resolver execution level
-b. args - Arguments passed by the user.
+b. args - Arguments passed by the user
 c. context - Used for accessing request headers
 d. info - ???
 ```